-This text is based on an op-ed written by Arne Strand (Deputy Director, CMI and Director, U4) and Astri Suhrke (Associated Research Professor, CMI), first published in Bistandsaktuelt.
-This op-ed has been updated by the authors and translated into English.
+This text is based on an op-ed written by Arne Strand and Astri Suhrke, first published in Bistandsaktuelt.
+This op-ed has been updated by the authors and translated into English by Andrea Beate Furuhovde.
 You can access the original Bistandsaktuelt publication in Norwegian here.

 Afghanistan is facing a combined political and humanitarian crisis.
 A new escalation of the conflict will be detrimental to the many Afghans who are still heavily reliant on aid, says Arne Strand and Astri Suhrke.

 The Taliban control Kabul and almost all of the country.
 Western embassies and some humanitarian aid workers have been evacuated.
 Meanwhile, the UN and the Norwegian Refugee Council, among others, have reminded us of the desperate plight of many Afghans.

 The new political situation has produced new challenges for aid organisations, in both the short- and long-term, that call for realism, but also dialogue, commitment and a solid dose of strategic pragmatism.

 The political situation changed dramatically from an ongoing discussion regarding a possible solution between the opposing parties when President Ashraf Ghani fled Kabul.
 The Taliban was suddenly in possession of both political and military power; with control on the ground in Kabul they had presumed authority over the state.
 The situation materialised quicker than anticipated, and much remains uncertain regarding the Taliban’s politics and vision for the state and government.